cfanatic/cpp-exercises/README.md

 Open `http://localhost:8000`, enter the authentication password and finish the setup.

+### Create Pipeline

+After the Jenkins server setup is done, you need to create a Jenkins pipeline.

+Select `Pipeline script from SCM`, so Jenkins will use the [Jenkinsfile](https://github.com/cfanatic/cpp-exercises/blob/master/Jenkinsfile) provided in this repository.

 ### Activate Webhook

 Jenkins shall trigger a pipeline run, whenever a new commit is pushed to the repository.